aiolifx/aiolifx/README.md

         discovery.cleanup()
         loop.remove_reader(sys.stdin)
         loop.close()

 Other things worth noting:

     -  Whilst LifxDiscovery uses UDP broadcast, the bulbs are connected with Unicast UDP

     - The socket connecting to a bulb is not closed unless the bulb is deemed to have gone the way of the Dodo.
 I've been using that for days with no problem

     - You can select to used IPv6 connection to the bulbs by passing an IPv6 prefix to LifxDiscovery.
 It's only been tried with /64 prefix.
       If you want to use a /48 prefix, add ":" (colon) at the end of the prefix and pray.
 (This means 2 colons at the end!)

     - I only have Original 1000, so I could not test with other types of bulbs

     - Unlike in lifxlan, set_waveform takes a dictionary with the right keys instead of all those parameters

+# Thanks

+Thanks to Anders Melchiorsen for is essential contributions